 It is a salmon coulibiac, a classic dish made with salmon and cooked rice.
 It is typically baked in a puff pastry shell and can be served as an appetizer or main course.
 Salmon coulibiac is a variation of the traditional recipe, made with wild Alaskan salmon.
 This dish is healthy, flavorful, and easy to prepare.

 What are the best ways to serve Kulebiaka?

 There are many ways to serve Kulebiaka, but the most traditional and popular way is to bake it in the oven.
 You can also fry it, but baking it gives it a nice crust and prevents it from becoming too greasy.
-Serve Kulebiaka with sour cream, dill sauce, or simply enjoy it on its own.
+Serve Kulebiaka with sour cream, dill sauce, or enjoy it on its own.